 • Arizona’s Part D enrollees are split roughly equally between those with stand-alone Part D plans and those with Part D integrated with Medicare Advantage.

 Per-enrollee Original Medicare spending was about $8,700 in 2016 (about 9 percent lower than the national average).

 A Medicare Advantage plan helps fill in the gaps that Original Medicare does not cover.
-With Blue Medicare Advantage plans, you get all of the health and medical benefits of Original Medicare plus additional benefits and services.
-This includes lower cost-sharing for inpatient and outpatient services and coverage for prescription drugs– all in one convenient, easy-to-use plan.
+With Blue Medicare Advantage plans, you get all of the health and medical benefits of Original Medicare plus additional benefits and services. health insurance for arizona small business owners This includes lower cost-sharing for inpatient and outpatient services and coverage for prescription drugs– all in one convenient, easy-to-use plan.
 You pay one monthly premium for both your health and prescription drug coverage.